WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 ### Code Style

-In practice, we often want to avoid explicitly unwrapping optional values with an exclamation mark:
+In practice, we typically aim to avoid forcefully unwrapping optional values using an exclamation mark:

 ```swift
 func foo(_ bar: Int?) {